Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Discussion

-Subsequently, with the number of frozen Common API Layers fixed, we further vary the number of edited Specific API Layers from 1 to 10.
-In Figure \ref{fig:specific-layers}, a consistent pattern emerges across all three models: as the number of edited Specific API Layers increases, Effectiveness, Generalization, and Portability all improve, while Specificity noticeably declines.
-This phenomenon can be explained as follows: increasing the number of edited layers expands the scale of parameter updates in the model.
-On one hand, extensive parameter updates are more likely to disrupt knowledge unrelated to the target API, thereby reducing Specificity; on the other hand, involving more parameters in updates enhances the success rate of editing tasks and enables the edited effects to generalize better to other samples, ultimately boosting the three metrics.
-Based on these experimental results and balancing all performance dimensions, we finalize the hyperparameters for the three models as follows: the number of frozen Common API Layers is set to 8 for DeepSeek-Coder and Qwen2.5-Coder, and 10 for StarCoder2; the number of edited Specific API Layers is uniformly set to 8 across all models.
+Subsequently, with the number of frozen Common API Layers fixed, we vary the number of edited Specific API Layers from 1 to 10.
+As shown in Figure~\ref{fig:specific-layers}, a consistent trend is observed across all three models (although it is less pronounced for CodeGemma): increasing the number of edited Specific API Layers—up to 8 for Qwen2.5-Coder and DeepSeek-Coder, and up to 4 for CodeGemma—leads to improvements in Effectiveness, Generalization, and Portability, while Specificity decreases.
+This behavior can be attributed to the expanded scope of parameter updates introduced by editing more layers.
+On the one hand, updating a larger number of parameters increases the likelihood of interfering with knowledge unrelated to the target API, resulting in reduced Specificity.
+On the other hand, involving more layers in the editing process enhances the model’s capacity to internalize the updated API knowledge, thereby improving editing success and facilitating better generalization to related inputs, which collectively boosts the three metrics.
+For CodeGemma, the gains from increasing the number of edited layers are comparatively limited.
+We attribute this to its relatively shallow architecture (18 layers, compared to 24 for DeepSeek-Coder and 36 for Qwen2.5-Coder), where semantic knowledge is more evenly distributed across layers.
+As a result, the difference in semantic capacity between single-layer and multi-layer editing is marginal, making it difficult for CodeGemma to benefit substantially from editing additional layers.
+Based on these observations and the need to balance performance across all evaluation dimensions, we adopt the final hyperparameter settings for the three models as described in Section~\ref{sec: rq3results} (RQ3).